 Adding turmeric gives a sunny hue to sauerkraut.
-This golden spice also contains a powerful anti-oxidant: curcumin, which research has shown is good for the liver and also calms inflammation, especially when combined with ginger.
+This golden spice also contains the powerful anti-oxidant curcumin, which research has shown is good for the liver and also calms inflammation, especially when combined with ginger.

-1. Place the shredded cabbage,green onion, and ginger in a large bowl (glass or stainless steel), and sprinkle salt in.
+1. Place the shredded cabbage, green onion, and ginger in a large glass, stainless steel, or ceramic bowl, and sprinkle the salt in.